 There’s a reason why the no-dig method has been exploding in popularity recently.

 Why No-Dig Is Best for the Soil

-While it may be tempting to fight against nature and force the rocks out of the soil, this can actually do more harm than good (not to mention all the work, time, and cost required).
+While it may be tempting to fight against nature and force the rocks out of the soil, this does more harm than good (not to mention all the work, time, and cost required).

 In Gabe Brown’s book, Dirt to Soil, he learned firsthand why conventional farming didn’t work on his ~1000 acres in North Dakota.
 And one of his biggest lessons learned?
 Digging and tilling.